Bureau of Ordnance: History

-Congress established the Bureau in the Department of the Navy by an act of July 5, 1862 (12 Stat.
-510), which transferred the hydrographic functions of the Navy's Bureau of Ordnance and Hydrography (1842–1862) to the newly established Bureau of Navigation.
+The Bureau of Ordnance was established as part of the Department of the Navy by an act of Congress, on July 5, 1862 (12 Stat.
+510).
+The act split the Navy's existing Bureau of Ordnance and Hydrography (1842–1862) into two entities by transferring hydrographic functions into the newly established Bureau of Navigation.

 During the early 20th century, BuOrd became involved in the development of aerial weapons.
 This often led to friction with the Bureau of Aeronautics (BuAer), which had responsibility for the development of Naval aircraft.
 BuAer's work on "pilotless aircraft," or drones, conflicted with BuOrd's development of guided missiles.
 After World War II, the Navy examined ways to improve coordination between the two bureaus; ultimately, the decision was made to merge the two organizations into a new bureau, to be known as the Bureau of Naval Weapons (BuWeps).

 It was heavily criticized during the Second World War for its failure to quickly remedy the numerous issues with the Mark 14 torpedo which had an over 70% dud rate.